Login

 • Epithelioid sarcoma can present as an innocuous nodule on the dorsal aspect of the foot

-Refer all suspected sarcoma lesions on the 2WW Sarcoma pathway
+Refer all suspected sarcoma lesions on the fast track suspected sarcoma pathway.

 Urgent orthopaedic referral criteria

-Evidence of nerve compression (numbness, paraesthesiae, or motor impairment)
+Evidence of nerve compression (numbness, paraesthesia, or motor impairment)

 Routine orthopaedic referral criteria